 I tried to find a different way to the top of the town where we could get some photos but there’s only one street that was so packed we had to go single file.

-We did get a few good shots but we were so exhausted and hot and sweaty that we went to a little taverna, and had wine and ‘spinach pies.’
+Seeing the iconic blue and white churches was worth the hassle but after taking some photos we were so exhausted, hot and sweaty that we went to a little taverna, and had wine and ‘spinach pies.’
 It was cool and pleasant, and even though a bit more expensive than expected, we were glad to sit for awhile.

 We decided to take the 5:00 pm bus from Oia to Fira and were glad we did.
 After a crazy drive across the plateau, the bus driver dropped us off about a half mile above the city.
 It was sheer guess work but we found our way to the main street through town.
 It was crazy busy but nothing as bad as Oia and I wish we’d had more time there because it looked pretty and interesting.